Want to make sure that people never stop visiting your wellness centre? Let’s look at some customer retention tips in this article.

 To put it in the simplest way, you can’t help your customers if you don’t know them.
 Your business direction may be fuzzy.

-You can use the statistics and observations to come up with predictions and be proactive to your customers’ needs.
+Through the data you get from CRM, you can make observations to come up with predictions and be proactive to your customers’ needs.

 You will have a clearer picture of your customers habits – which means you will be able to craft a personalised experience for them.